 Syracuse, NY 13244

-As part of our continuing efforts to support both authors and reviewers, the International Migration Review (IMR) has adopted the web-based submission and peer review system, ScholarOne Manuscripts.
-All manuscript submissions must now be made at http://mc.manuscriptcentral.com/imreview.
+The International Migration Review uses the web-based submission and peer review system, ScholarOne Manuscripts.
+All manuscript submissions must be made at http://mc.manuscriptcentral.com/imreview.
 Full instructions and support are available on the site, and a user ID and password can be obtained on the first visit.

-In submitting an original paper for consideration for publication in IMR, authors are asked to follow the guidelines below.
+In submitting an original paper for consideration for publication in IMR, authors must follow the guidelines below.
 Failure to adhere to these instructions may lead to return of the manuscript without review.

-Upon login to the IMR ScholarOne Manuscripts page, authors will be prompted to submit author and manuscript details (e.g. corresponding author name, co-authors, contact information, institutions, acknowledgments, etc.), as well as the abstract.
-It is no longer necessary to submit a separate title page document or abstract.
+Upon login to the IMR ScholarOne Manuscripts page, authors will be prompted to submit author and manuscript details (e.g., corresponding author name, co-authors, contact information, institutions/affiliations, acknowledgments, etc.), as well as the abstract.

-Authors should then upload the following to ScholarOne:
+After completing all required fields, authors should then upload the following to ScholarOne Manuscripts:

 (1) an anonymous manuscript omitting all references to the author(s)’s name(s) or identity; and

-(2) any tables and figures (which may be incorporated at the end of the manuscript body or may be submitted as a separate file)
+(2) any tables and figures (which may be incorporated at the end of the manuscript body or submitted as a separate file).

-All copy of the manuscript and accompanying documents should be typed in 12-pt Times New Roman font and doubled-spaced, including indented matter, footnotes, and references.
-Submissions should not include comments or tracked changes.
+All submitted manuscripts must be typed in 12-pt Times New Roman font and doubled-spaced, including indented matter, footnotes, and references.
+Submissions with comments or tracked changes will be returned without full review.
 All documents will be converted to .pdf format and renamed by ScholarOne.

-Tables and figures should be prepared for communication of results and not include output from statistical software.
+Tables and figures should be prepared for communication of results and should not include output from statistical software.
 Tables and figures should appear at the end of the manuscript or be submitted in a separate file.
-Within the body of the paper, authors should insert a location note (e.g., “Table 2 about here,” at the appropriate place in the text).
+Within the paper’s body, authors should insert a location note (e.g., “Table 2 about here,” at the appropriate place in the text).

 Tables should not contain more than 20 two-digit columns or lines or the equivalent.

-In an appendix entitled “References,” list all referenced items alphabetically by author, then by year of publication beginning with the most recent year.
-For multiple author or editor listings, give authors.
+In an appendix entitled “References,” list all referenced items alphabetically by author’s last name and first initial, then by year of publication, beginning with the most recent year.
+For multiple author or editor listings, include all authors.
 Use italics for titles of books and journals.